KxSystems/docs/docs/ml/automl/ug/options.md

 _Scoring functions used in model validation and optimization_

 The scoring metric used to calculate the performance of each classifier is defined by this parameter, which is a dictionary containing a scoring metric for both regression and classification problems.
-The default behavior is to use `.ml.accuracy` for classification tasks and `.ml.mse` for regression tasks.
+The default behaviour is to use `.ml.accuracy` for classification tasks and `.ml.mse` for regression tasks.
 Modifying these may be required in order to correctly optimize a model for a specific use case.

-The following functions are supported within the platform at present with the ordering which allows the best model to be chosen displayed below and defined in `code/mdldef/scoring.txt`
+The following functions are supported within the platform at present with the ordering which allows the best model to be chosen displayed below and defined in `automl/code/customization/scoring/scoring.txt`

 <div markdown="1" class="typewriter">
 .ml   **Statistical analysis metrics with AutoML score order**